clojure-emacs/clojure-mode/README.md

 ### Vertical alignment

-You can vertically align sexps with `C-c SPC`.
+You can vertically align sexps with `C-c C-a`.
 For instance, typing this combo on the following form:

 ```clj